sourabhtk37/starchat/README.md

 ##### return code: 204

-this code is returned when no response was found by the engine
+This code is returned when no response was found by the engine

 ##### Errors